What we do

-We provide the expertise, support and resources needed for a rental sector that works for all.
-We represent our members and actively recognise the contribution landlords make to the rental sector and the wider society, in the provision of safe, legal and secure homes.
+From landlords renting out a single property to those with larger portfolios, we provide our members with the expertise, support, and resources needed for a rental sector that works for everyone.
+We represent our members and actively recognise the contribution landlords make to the rental sector and the wider society, in the provision of safe, legal, and secure homes.

 Section 21 and rental reform plans published at last